-If you are a financial advisor who is going through a divorce be careful to diligently address determining which layer the income stream from your business should be included in; should it be included within the marital estate, the value of the business, both or neither?
+If you are an owner of a financial advisory firm and going through a divorce be sure to determine which layer the income stream from your business will be included in for determining your property division; should it be included within the marital estate, the value of the business, both or neither?

 To set the foundation, you may have engaged a business valuation firm to assign a value to your financial advisory firm.
 Questions that immediately arise in this context and will directly impact your future alimony payments are: